EngFlow/bazel_invocation_analyzer/.github/ISSUE_TEMPLATE/feedback.md

 Supplemental data gives context for the feedback and makes it easier to act on, where appropriate.

 Provide as many details as you feel comfortable sharing publicly.
 Alternatively, email data to <bia-dev@engflow.com> while referencing the created issue, or opt to send the feedback entirely by email.

 ### Output

-Optionally include the tool's output, either in its entirety (e.g. as a text file), or only the relevant section(s) (e.g. inline here).
+Optionally include the tool's output.
+You can add a screenshot, or copy and paste the text output either in its entirety or only the relevant section(s).
+Inline the output as a codeblock here or attach a text file.

 ```
 output